 The Henningson Black Level (HBL) advises caution against responding to fraudulent e-mails and internet postings purporting to be legitimate HBL communications and postings.

-The right way to communicate with us is first email us from a legitimate address.
-Then we set up a visual call, so you can prove that you are talking to the right person.
-If we will do business, please ask of a legitimate copy of our passport.
+The right way to communicate with us is first email me to email@example.com from a legitimate address.
+Then I set up a visual call, so you can prove that you are talking to the right person, and I will secure everything for you.
+If we do business, please ask for a legitimate copy of our passport.
 We will also do so.
-Then we follow good compliance and due diligence procedures, so that there will be no doubt that you are dealing with the right person.
+Then, we follow good compliance and due diligence procedures, so that there will be no doubt that you are dealing with the right person.

-- HBL never sends emails from Gmail, Yahoo, Hotmail or other public email accounts such as live.com.
+- The email from Hendrick Henningson can only come from firstname.lastname@example.org or email@example.com, never other Gmail, Yahoo, Hotmail or other public email accounts such as live.com.